Lone survivor in Kyle Rittenhouse shooting acknowledges unholstering his own gun, worrying about teen’s safety

 “I thought there was a high likelihood that I would be shot myself,” he said.

-Grosskreutz said he did not want to fire upon Rittenhouse, but he did not offer a clear explanation for why he stepped toward him after raising his hands.
+Grosskreutz said he did not want to fire upon Rittenhouse, but he conceded he may have unintentionally pointed the gun downward in the teen’s direction.

 On the video, Grosskreutz then took a step forward, his left arm stretched out and the hand holding the gun pulled back.
-Rittenhouse fired a bullet into his arm, “vaporizing” his bicep, the witness testified.
-A video shows Grosskreutz screaming in pain.
+Rittenhouse fired a bullet into his arm and “vaporized” his right bicep, the witness testified.

+A bloodied Grosskreutz, his upper arm shredded, screamed in pain and called for a medic.
+He has undergone several surgeries since the shooting and has no sensation below the elbow.

 Rittenhouse took frequent notes during the testimony, but showed no reaction to images of Grosskreutz’s bloody arm.
 Several jurors, however, grimaced and looked away.